rohit12crj/Study-Notes/Git/notes.md

 What is git bisect?

-What are hooks in Git?
+What are Git Hooks (pre-commit, pre-push) & give example when to use then ?

 Explain shallow clone.